openedx/openedx-user-groups/docs/decisions/0001-purpose-of-this-repo.rst

 Rejected Alternatives
 *********************

-Using edx-platform repository for the user groups project effort.
+Creating a new Django application in the edx-platform repository for the user groups project effort, to allow developers to directly import a lightweight user groups library into their Open edX plugins.

 ..
 This section lists alternate options considered, described briefly, with pros and cons.